AceFlanker/TinyApp/README.md

 - We, at TinyApp, really care about your privacy.
 On a daily basis, we look at the traffic log on your URL's edit page to make sure nobody has accessed it.
 - Of course, we already made sure they couldn't access your list or edit or delete your stuff in the first place.
 But, we are just making sure.
 - Every visitor clicking your Tiny URLs will have an anonymous id displayed in the traffic log, keeping you guessing if your crush has visited your Tiny URL.
+- Hashed passwords and cookies, but that's not really important.

 Thanks!